abdolence/slack-morphism-rust/docs/src/events-api.md

 // For logging
 use log::*;

+// For convinience there is an alias SlackHyperClient as SlackClient<SlackClientHyperConnector>

 async fn create_slack_events_listener_server() -> Result<(), Box<dyn std::error::Error + Send + Sync>> {

     let addr = std::net::SocketAddr::from(([127, 0, 0, 1], 8080));